Our Prostate Cancer Awareness & free PSA blood test event

 The PSA test is a blood screening test that measures the amount of prostate specific antigen (PSA) in the blood.
 PSA is a protein produced by normal cells in the prostate and by prostate cancer cells.
 It’s normal for a man to have a small amount of PSA.
 A raised PSA level may however suggest a problem with the prostate, but not necessarily cancer.

-The event is open to all local men aged between 50 and 75 years.
+The events are open to all local men aged between 45 and 75 years.
 We particularly encourage men to come if they have never been tested before.
-Prostate cancer mainly affects men over 50, and your risk increases as you get older.
-Currently, the majority of men are diagnosed between the ages of 60 and 80, but increasing numbers of men are coming for testing at an earlier age.
+Prostate cancer mainly affects men over 45, and your risk increases as you get older.

 As there is currently no screening programme in the UK for prostate cancer, having a free PSA test can help to increase the chance of prostate cancer detection.